quinnkos/irreal-estate/README.md

 Below is a list of ideas in consideration for future versions of IrrealEstate:

-* Market value: a feature that assesses the market value of a home based on its characteristics (similar to Zillow's 'Zestimate' feature).
+* Market value: a feature that assesses the market value of a home based on its characteristics (similar to Zillow's 'Zestimate' feature) using real-world data.
+I have attempted to implement this feature but failed to find an adequate dataset (the best dataset I came across was still severely limited and I was unable to predict market value with considerable accuracy).
 * Incorporation into Survival Mode via Villager trades, land protection, etc.

-## Known Issues

-Below is a list of known issues with the mod.
-Please let me know if you encounter any bugs or logical errors that do not fall within the following categories:

-* Passageways that do not contain doors or an elevation shift (e.g. woodland mansion room entrances) are not recognized as room entrances.
-* In special cases, the algorithm that traces the house's perimeter will not work as intended, either disallowing full traversal of the house or throwing an exception.